Dictionary » Positive Words » Outcome – Meaning, Definition, Synonyms and Antonyms

 Etymology

-The word “outcome” originated in the mid-18th century from the words “out” and “come,” essentially meaning “what comes out of” a particular process or event.
+The word “outcome” originated in the mid-18th century in English, formed from “out” and “come,” essentially meaning “what comes out” of a particular process or event.
+Over time, it became a common noun for the final result of actions, not just the literal coming out of something.

 Example Sentences

-- The outcome of the election surprised many analysts.
+• The outcome of the election surprised many analysts, even those who predicted a close race.

-- Hard work and discipline often lead to positive outcomes.
+• Hard work and discipline often lead to positive outcomes in both school and the workplace.

-- The outcome of the treatment was better than expected.
+• The outcome of the treatment was better than expected, with measurable improvements after several weeks.

 Outcome Synonyms